MoritzMoeller/An-Association-Between-Prediction-Errors-and-Risk-Seeking-Theory-and-Behavioral-Evidence/README.md

 dt = data_prep.load_data('grohn');
 ```

-This will give you a table with all relevant data in it.
+This will give you a table `dt` with all relevant data in it.

 ### TODO